Creychtoune History, Family Crest & Coats of Arms

 Some of the Creychtoune family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Creychtoune family to the New World and Oceana
+Migration of the Creychtoune family

 After making their great crossing, many Boernician-Scottish families settled along the east coast of North America.
 When the War of Independence broke out, United Empire Loyalists moved north to Canada while the rest stayed to fight.
 The ancestors of many of these Scots still populate the continent.
 This century, through Clan societies and other Scottish organizations, they began to rediscover their collective national heritage.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Creychtoune or a variant listed above: John Crichton who settled in New Jersey in 1686; James Crichton settled in New York in 1820; James Critton settled in Potomac Maryland in 1747; Ann Crighton settled in Philadelphia, Pennsylvania in 1774.